List of incidents and protests of the United States racial unrest: Deja Stallings protests, October 1, 2020

 On September 30, Police arrested 25-year-old Deja Stallings at gas station and convenience store in Kansas City, Missouri, in relation to an alleged 15–20 individuals fighting on the business's property.
 Video footage showed an officer kneeling on the back of Stallings, who is nine months pregnant.
 In response to the video, demonstrators began protesting outside city hall demanding the resignation of Kansas City Police Department Chief Richard Smith and for the city to redirect 50% of the police department's budget to social services.

 Jonathan Price protests, October 5, 2020

 On October 5, 31-year old Jonathan Price was killed by a police officer in Wolfe City, Texas, after allegedly trying to break off a fight.
 Protests broke out in major cities to which New York City and Los Angeles faced property damage after night of vandalism.
 Shaun David Lucas, a police officer who shot Price, was arrested and charged with murder.

 Alvin Cole protests, October 7, 2020

 On the afternoon of October 7, the district attorney in Milwaukee County decided to not press charges in relation to the fatal shooting of Alvin Cole, 17 in Wauwatosa, Wisconsin, back in February.
-Protests subsequently occurred since October 7, leading to the arrest of 24 protesters on October 8 and 28 protesters on October 9.
+Protests occurred thereafter, leading to the arrest of 24 protesters on October 8 and 28 protesters on October 9.